imithandzende/AI-Productivity-Assistant/README.md

 License

 This project is licensed under the MIT License.
-DEVELOPED BY: KHANYISWA OWETHU NDZENDE                                                                                                                                       GITHUB: @imithandzende
+DEVELOPED BY: KHANYISWA OWETHU NDZENDE
+GitHub:@imithandzennde